The movie Under the Tuscan Sun, which was based on the memoir by Frances Mayes, is the perfect “house movie.”

 The movie is always fun to revisit, too (Amazon affiliate link):

-Villa Laura, which doubled as Bramasole in the film, was renovated in real life and is a vacation rental:
+Villa Laura, which doubled as Bramasole in the film, is now a vacation rental.